ITINE app

-History & Culture
+History & Heritage

 The History of Sintra

-Updated April 2026
+Updated May 2026

 Understanding Sintra's history transforms your visit.
 The colorful Pena Palace wasn't always there — it was built on a ruined monastery by a German prince who dreamed of a fantasy castle.
 The Moorish Castle walls are 1,200 years old.
 The fog that wraps around the palaces attracted royalty centuries before it attracted tourists.
 Here are four eras that made Sintra what it is today.